 The last important knob is TLS session reuse.
 It matters for both performance and latency.
 During the first handshake, the server will send a session ID.
 The client can use this session ID to request an abbreviated handshake.
 This handshake is shorter (latency improvement by one round-trip) and allows us to reuse the previously negociated master secret (performance improvement by skipping the costliest part of the handshake).
 See the article from Adam Langley for additional information (with helpful drawings).

 The following table shows what cipher suite is selected by some major web sites.
 I have also indicated wheter they support session reuse.
 See this post from Matt Palmer to know how to check this.

 RFC 5077 defines another mechanism for session resumption that does not require any server-side state.
 You can find additional information about this optional mechanism in my article about enabling session reuse.

-two Intel 82576 NIC.
-Linux conntrack subsystem has been
+Intel 82576 NIC.
+Linux conntrack subsystem has been disabled and file

 A Spirent Avalanche 2900 appliance is used to run the benchmarks.

 We are interested in raw TLS performances in term of handshakes per second.
 Because we want to observe the effects of session reuse, the scenario runs by most tests lets clients doing four successive requests and reusing the TLS session for three of them.
 There is no HTTP keepalive.
 There is no compression.
 The size of the HTTP answer from the server is 1024 bytes.
 These choices are done because our primary target is the number of TLS handshakes per second.